12 genera

 Flowers: June-September

-Growth Duration: perennial
+Growth Duration: Perennial

-Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia south to California, east to Idaho and Montana.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, east to Idaho and Montana.

 Habitat: Mostly in dry, open woods and hills where moist in spring.